Energy: the rise in gas and electricity prices is not over yet

 the essential

 If the explosion in French energy bills, both individuals and professionals, is cushioned by exceptional measures, Europe will have to completely rethink its energy market.
 A colossal challenge on which the differences of the 27 weigh.
-In the meantime, the rise in gas and electricity prices is not about to stop according to the experts.
+In the meantime, the rise in gas and electricity prices is not regarding to stop according to the experts.

 Small businesses that see their energy bills explode, sometimes multiplied by ten, to such an extent that their managers decide to part with some of their employees in order to be able to pay them or even to temporarily cease their activity while waiting for better days.
 The inflation that affects the prices of gas and electricity is certainly lessened by state aid, but the situation remains particularly worrying.

 “Four out of five SME / VSE managers questioned fear an impact of the rise in energy prices on their activity, including 22% who consider this impact to be strong”, indicated in September the barometer “Cash flow, investment and growth of SMEs / TPE” of the public investment bank (BPI France), which pointed out that “18% of managers fear that any restrictions on energy consumption will have a significant impact on their activity.
-The government load shedding plan, which could lead to power cuts in January, legitimately worries traders and craftsmen who hope for a return to normal, that is to say a return to energy prices like we knew them before 2021.
+The government load shedding plan, which might lead to power cuts in January, legitimately worries traders and craftsmen who hope for a return to normal, that is to say a return to energy prices like we knew them before 2021.

 Several factors to explain the rise in prices